MIROC-DOC/model_description/org/md_enorg/a-intro.md

  We can also give it to you from the outside here.
  Using these and TERM00109 and TERM00109
- Shortwave and longwave radiation flux TERM00110, and Calculates the differential coefficient of surface temperature used for         implicit calculation `MODULE:[ RADFLX]`.
-RADFLX]`.
+ Shortwave and longwave radiation flux TERM00110, and Calculates the differential coefficient of surface temperature for         implicit calculation `MODULE:[RADFLX]`.

      5. calculation of the vertical diffuse flux `MODULE:[VDFFLX, VFTND1]`